picIntroducing IVR for smoother call routing. Guide customers to the right support with clear, customizable menu options.

 Australian Phone Number Prefix

 Australia uses a trunk prefix of 0.
-It is dialed before the area code when making long-distance calls within the country.
+The Australian phone prefix is dialed before the area code when making long-distance calls within the country.
 For example, if you are in Sydney (02 area) and want to call Melbourne (03 area), you need to dial 03 followed by the local number.
 This ensures calls are correctly routed through the national network.

 Australian Mobile Prefix

 The mobile area code for Australia is 04 and 05.
 In 2015, the 05 Australian mobile prefix was reserved for digital mobile phones as part of the Telecommunications Numbering Plan 2015 to meet the demand for numbers.
-By 2012, more than 60% of possible 04 mobile number combinations had been used.
-05 mobile numbers will be allotted when 04 combinations are exhausted.
-This system ensures that Australia can accommodate the growing number of mobile phone users and the increasing demand for new mobile numbers.
+By 2012, more than 60% of possible 04 number combinations had been used.
+05 prefix for Australian mobile will be allotted when 04 combinations are exhausted.
+This system ensures that Australia can accommodate the growing number of phone users and the increasing demand for new cellphone numbers.

 International Phone Prefix for Australia